hhenson/hgraph/docs/quick_start/hello_world.md

 In this example we create a graph with a constant node (``c``) and then supply this node to the debug_print node.
 The debug_print node will print the value.
-We then evaluation the graph in simulation mode, which by default starts evalaution at 1 micro-second past the unix epoch (1970-01-01 00:00:00.000000) and runs for 1 engine cycle.
+We then evaluation the graph in simulation mode, which by default starts evaluation at 1 micro-second past the unix epoch (1970-01-01 00:00:00.000000) and runs for 1 engine cycle.
 As a result, we see one line of output from the debug_print node.